9310 vs C158: Is One AR-15 Bolt Really Better? (No)

 The 9310 steel is similar in composition to C158.
 It, too, is a case-hardened alloy comprising mainly chrome and nickel, with the addition of molybdenum.
 Like C158, 9310 excels at being used to create high-wear components that are subjected to heavy loads.

 9310 is carburized at 1,650 to 1,740 degrees (F), oil quenched, then reheated to 1,530 to 1,620 degrees (F).
-It is then quenched in oil a second time to harden its core.
-Finally, the steel is tempered at 340 to 410 degrees (F).
+It is then quenched in oil a second time.
+Finally, the steel is tempered at 340 to 410 degrees (F) to relieve stress.

 Once hardened, 9310 steel yields approximately 1,068 to 1,289 MPA tensile strength, with a yield point of 896 to 1,068 MPa.